Strategyproof and Proportionally Fair Facility Location: Strategyproof and Proportionally Fair Mechanisms.

 The \textbf{midpoint mechanism} $f_{\text{mid}}$ places the facility at the midpoint of the leftmost and rightmost agents, i.e.,

-The midpoint mechanism is sometimes referred to as the egalitarian mechanism since it maximizes the minimum agent utility.
+The midpoint mechanism is sometimes referred to as the egalitarian mechanism since it minimizes the maximum agent cost.

-A \textbf{Nash mechanism} places the facility at a location that maximizes the product of agent utilities.\footnote{The mechanism's namesake is an allusion to the Nash bargaining solution~\citep{Nash50,Nash53}.
-The product of utilities is often referred to as the \emph{Nash social welfare} or \emph{Nash welfare}.} {Formally, a Nash mechanism $f_{\text{Nash}}$ locates the facility at } The Nash mechanism is described by \citet[p.
+A \textbf{Nash mechanism} places the facility at a location that maximizes the product of agent utilities: $\prod_{i\in N} u_i(y)$.
+In our model, agents' utility functions $u_i$ are not reported (agents only report locations); furthermore, the Nash mechanism is only well-defined when $u_i(y)$ is non-negative for facility locations $y\in X$.
+Therefore, to define the Nash mechanism in our setting---and using the benefit of hindsight---we adopt the following form: a Nash mechanism $f_{\text{Nash}}$ locates the facility at

+The formulation above says that the Nash mechanism operates upon the (no necessarily true) assumption that all agents have a utility function of the form $u_i(y)=L-d(y, x_i)$.
+When each agent's true utility function is $u_i(y)=L-d(y, x_i)$, the Nash mechanism is described by \citet[p.
 80]{Moul03} as achieving a ``sensible compromise between utilitarianism and egalitarianism."

 \paragraph{Incompatibility results.} All of the above mechanisms either fail to provide fair outcomes (per the axioms in Section~\ref{subsection: fairness axioms}) or fail to be strategyproof.
-The median mechanism fails Proportionality and IFS; though it is strategyproof and satisfies unanimity.
-The midpoint mechanism---often heralded as a hallmark of fairness---fails to satisfy many of Section~\ref{subsection: fairness axioms}'s fairness axioms.
-In fact, it only satisfies the weakest axioms: IFS and unanimity.
-Furthermore, it is not strategyproof.
-Finally, the Nash mechanism obtains the strongest axiom of proportional fairness, PF.
-However, the Nash mechanism is not strategyproof \citep{LAW21}.
-Proposition~\ref{prop: Egal Nash} summarizes these results.

-\begin{proposition}[Review of existing mechanisms] \begin{enumerate} \item The median mechanism satisfies unanimity and strategyproofness, but does not satisfy IFS, PF, UFS nor Proportionality. \item The midpoint mechanism satisfies IFS and unanimity, but it is not strategyproof.
-The midpoint mechanism does not satisfy PF, UFS, nor Proportionality. \item The Nash mechanism satisfies PF, but it is not strategyproof. \end{enumerate} \end{proposition}
+The median mechanism fails Proportionality and IFS; however, it is strategyproof and satisfies unanimity.
+The midpoint mechanism---often heralded as a hallmark of fairness---fails to satisfy many of Section~\ref{subsection: fairness axioms}'s proportionality-based fairness axioms; it only satisfies the weakest axioms: IFS and unanimity.
+Furthermore, the midpoint mechanism is not strategyproof.
+Finally, the Nash mechanism, as formulated in (\ref{eq: nash mechanism L}), obtains the strongest axiom of proportional fairness, PF---and, hence, satisfies the other fairness axioms: UFS, Proportionality, IFS, and unanimity.
+However, the Nash mechanism is not strategyproof~\citep{LAW21}.
+Proposition~\ref{prop: Egal Nash} summarizes these results. {} \begin{proposition}[Review of existing mechanisms] \ \begin{enumerate} \item The median mechanism satisfies unanimity and strategyproofness, but does not satisfy IFS, PF, UFS nor Proportionality. \item The midpoint mechanism satisfies IFS and unanimity, but it is not strategyproof.
+The midpoint mechanism does not satisfy PF, UFS, nor Proportionality. \item The Nash mechanism satisfies PF, but it is not strategyproof. \end{enumerate} \end{proposition} {}